 Theology I is a detailed course which begins the Theology series with the study of God.
 We will study the existence of God, the nature of God, the works of God and much more.
 You will be systematically led through the Scriptures.
-You will see for yourself what the God has revealed about Himself in the Bible.
+You will see for yourself what God has revealed about Himself in the Bible.

 The study of Biblical doctrines, including the study of God, is a vital, but neglected part of the Christian life.
 Paul always began his teaching with doctrine and then moved to practical applications.
-What we really believe drives our entire life.
+What we really believe drives our entire life and world-view.
 It is so important to know and believe the Truth.
 Focusing on practical applications without knowing basic Christian teaching is like trying to build a house with no foundation.
 It may look good for awhile, but it will collapse.
 Build on a good foundation.

 This course is for serious students of the Word of God who want to do a study of God to understand Him better.
 It was developed by Rev. LeRoy Davis for use in his Bible School classes.
 Take a peek at part of the first lesson below.